Rent or Buy a Home?

 You need to consider the costs upfront and future cost of renting vs buying a home.
 One process that can help you is making a rent or buy a home, pros vs cons sheet.
 Tally the expenses of both.
 One great point of buying is equity gains.

 Home owners making their scheduled mortgage payments enjoy better credit scores.
 Did you know home owners get better auto and other insurance rates?
 Some are tempted to buy in blind belief that buying vs renting a home is better.
 It can be, but only if you purchase smart.
 Being smart requires some strategic thinking about home buying.
 A lot of Realtors chase commission checks.
-We’d rather see you successful.
+I’d rather see you successful.

 Let’s break it down and compare renting vs buying a home.